-One of the most common things our clients or colleagues tell us is content ideas are one of the hardest obstacles to overcome.
-A lot of times, they have lots to say about a lot of things but when they sit down to the computer they draw huge blanks.
+One of the most common things our clients or colleagues tell us is that content ideas are one of the hardest obstacles to overcome.
+A lot of times, they have lots to say about a lot of things but when they sit down at the computer they draw huge blanks.

 And the truth is, we were there too — for a LONG time.
-So, to alleviate some of those blank moments for you, we’ve put together a list of 15 content ideas to help you make the magic happen!
+So, to alleviate some of those blank moments for you, we’ve put together a list of 15 content ideas to help you make the magic happen within your content!

 Remember, your audience is look to you as an influence or inspiration in their lives — give them the goods!
 Don’t get caught up in making things perfect.
 See, people love the real you, the authentic you and allowing your personality shine through a variety of topics is GREAT!

 Let’s start jammin’